ymdarum/codex_ground/README.md

 ## 2) Local Usage (no server needed)
 Just open `index.html` in any browser.
 Tasks are saved to `localStorage` in your device.
+Use the **Keep data on this device** button in the footer to request persistent storage so the browser keeps your list even when space runs low.

 ## 3) Project Structure
 ```